Minister Of Sports, GOC President, Other Dignitaries Meet Japanese Ambassador Ahead Of Tokyo 2020

 And that direction has been supported by the Ministry be of Youth and Sports immensely.

-Meanwhile, all prospective federations wanting to make it to Tokyo have begun qualification plans and by mid-May next year that calendar will be over.
+Meanwhile, all prospective federations wanting to make it to Tokyo have began qualification plans and by mid-May next year that calendar will be over.

 Minister Of Sports, GOC President, Other Dignitaries Meet Japanese Ambassador Ahead Of Tokyo 2020